 - Store in an airtight container and keep in a dark place.

 After drying oregano, you will be able to enjoy your homegrown herbs throughout the year.
 Before you know it, it will be time to plant and harvest again!

 This article has been translated from German by Karen Stankiewicz.
-You can view the original here: Oregano trocknen: So bleibt er länger aromatisch** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Oregano trocknen: So bleibt er länger aromatisch** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.